RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

+RevenueCat’s app monetization platform empowers developers to confidently deploy in-app purchases and subscriptions, centralize data, and grow revenue.
+RevenueCat builds and adapts to the ever-changing needs of in-app purchase infrastructure, freeing app businesses to invest their time and resources in growing their product.

 Install this extension to use Firebase services as your RevenueCat backend for in-app purchases on Apple App Store, Google Play Store, and Amazon Appstore.

 The extension makes in-app purchases and subscriptions, controls access to premium content, and syncs customer purchase information to Firestore using [RevenueCat](https://www.revenuecat.com/).